vishnuxprasad/ChatSql-speak2DB/README.md

 ## Usage
 To connect with a database and interact with ChatSQL, follow these steps:

-1. Open the Chatsql web interface.
+1. Open the ChatSQL web interface.

 2. Provide the necessary database credentials.